Ron Chernow: Early life and education

-Professional background
+Career

 Chernow began his career as a freelance journalist.
-He wrote more than 60 articles in national newspapers and magazines from 1973 to 1982.
-In the mid-1980s, he put his writing pursuits aside when he began serving as the director of financial policy studies with the Twentieth Century Fund, which is based in New York City.
+He wrote more than 60 articles for various national newspapers and magazines from 1973 to 1982.
+In the mid-1980s, he put his writing pursuits aside when he began serving as the director of financial policy studies with the Twentieth Century Fund in New York City.
 In 1986, he left the organization and refocused his efforts on writing.
-In addition to his background in writing nonfiction and biographies, Chernow continues to contribute articles to The New York Times and The Wall Street Journal.
-He has also provided commentary on business, politics, and finance on national radio and television shows, while also appearing as an expert in documentary films.
+In addition to writing nonfiction books and biographies, Chernow contributes articles to The New York Times and The Wall Street Journal.
+He has also commented on business, politics, and finance on national radio and television shows, and appeared as an expert in documentary films.

 Business and finance

 The House of Morgan

-In 1990, Chernow published his first book, The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance, which traces the history of four generations of the J.P.
+In 1990, Chernow published his first book, The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance, which traces four generations of the J.P.
 Morgan financial empire.
 The reviewer for The New York Times Book Review said, "As a portrait of finance, politics and the world of avarice and ambition on Wall Street, the book has the movement and tension of an epic novel.
 It is, quite simply, a tour de force."
-The House of Morgan: An American Banking Dynasty and the Rise of Modern Finance was honored with the National Book Award for Nonfiction.
+The House of Morgan was honored with the National Book Award for Nonfiction.

 The Warburgs

-In 1993, Chernow published The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family, which is an account of the Warburg family, who immigrated to the US from Germany in 1938.
-The Warburg family was a prominent financial dynasty of German Jewish descent, known for their accomplishments in physics, classical music, art history, pharmacology, physiology, finance, private equity and philanthropy.
+In 1993, Chernow published The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family, an account of the Warburg family, who immigrated to the U.S. from Germany in 1938.
+The Warburg family was a prominent financial dynasty of German Jewish descent, known for their accomplishments in physics, classical music, art history, pharmacology, physiology, finance, private equity, and philanthropy.
 The book was awarded the Columbia Business School's George S. Eccles Prize for Excellence in Economic Writing.
-It was additionally named as one of the year's ten best works by the American Library Association and a Notable Book by The New York Times.
+It was named as one of the year's ten best works by the American Library Association and a Notable Book by The New York Times.

 The Death of the Banker

-Chernow's 1997 collection of essays, The Death of the Banker, touched upon his earlier writings and chronicled "the decline and fall of the great financial dynasties and the triumph of the small investor" (to quote its subtitle).
+In 1997, Chernow published a collection of essays entitled The Death of the Banker: The Decline and Fall of the Great Financial Dynasties and the Triumph of the Small Investor.

 Titan: The Life of John D. Rockefeller, Sr.

-In 1998, Chernow published the 774-page Titan: The Life of John D. Rockefeller, Sr., which was selected by Time and The New York Times as one of the year's ten best books.
-A prominent figure in American business history, Rockefeller was an industrialist, philanthropist, and the founder of the Standard Oil Company.
+In 1998, Chernow published the 774-page Titan: The Life of John D. Rockefeller, Sr., about the industrialist, philanthropist, and founder of the Standard Oil Company.
 The book reflected Chernow's continued interest in financial history, especially when shaped by compelling and influential individuals.
-The book remained on The New York Times Best Seller list for 16 weeks.
-Time called it "one of the great American biographies".
+The book remained on The New York Times Best Seller list for 16 weeks, while Time called it "one of the great American biographies".
+Both publications listed it among the year's ten best books.